For general media inquiries (members of the media only) please call (816) 340-7033 or email us.

 Separately Managed Accounts (SMAs) are investment services provided by American Century Investment Management, Inc. (ACIM) a federally registered investment advisor.
 SMAs are not available for purchase directly through ACIM.
 Client portfolios are managed based on investment instructions or advice provided by the client's advisor or program sponsor.
 Management and performance of individual accounts may differ from those of the model portfolio as a result of advice or instruction by the client's advisor, account size, client-imposed restrictions, different implementation practices, the timing of client investments, market conditions, contributions, withdrawals and other factors.

-The fund is an actively managed ETF that does not seek to replicate the performance of a specified index.
-Proxy Portfolio Risk: The goal of the Proxy Portfolio is to track closely the daily performance of the Actual Portfolio.
+Proxy Portfolio Risk:Ā The goal of the Proxy Portfolio is to track closely the daily performance of the ActualĀ Portfolio.
 The Proxy Portfolio is designed to reflect the economic exposures and the risk characteristics of the Actual Portfolio on any given trading day.

 The fund is classified as non-diversified.
 Because it is non-diversified, it may hold large positions in a small number of securities.
 To the extent it maintains such positions; a price change in any one of those securities may have a greater impact on the fund's share price than if it were diversified.

-Generally, as interest rates rise, the value of the securities held in the fund will decline.
+Generally, as interest rates rise, the value of the bonds held in the fund will decline.
 The opposite is true when interest rates decline.

 The lower rated securities in which the fund invests are subject to greater credit risk, default risk and liquidity risk.